hofstadter-io/hof/docs/content/getting-started/command-help.md

 ---

 `hof` has several commands typically run during daily development.
-The `first-example` will introduce you to these commands and each has a dedicated section for the topic as well.
+The `the-walkthrough` will introduce you to these commands and each has a dedicated section for the topic as well.

 ### hof